xCDAT/xcdat/docs/index.rst

         :link: gallery
         :link-type: doc

-        This gallery demonstrates how to use some of the features in ``xcdat``.
+        This gallery demonstrates how to use some of the features in xCDAT through Jupyter Notebooks with real-world examples.

     .. grid-item-card::  API reference
         :img-top: _static/icons/wrench.svg